-- Bluetooth audio uses uses AVRCP 1.4, for data viewing/searching and control all without
+- Bluetooth audio uses uses AVRCP 1.4, for data viewing/searching and control all without being tethered.

 The AppRadio naming conventions are confusing.
 AppRadio applies to the hardware device, the non-CarPlay interface, and a series of AppRadio phone applications that can work in conjunction with the headunit as the phone's external display.
 Pioneer uses the term AppRadio for all three of these behaviors, and even uses the same icons for the non-CarPlay mode as for the apps.

 Allow us to illustrate occasions when this was confusing:

 - In CarPlay, there's an icon for Pioneer, labeled "AppRadio."
 Tapping this doesn't let you launch AppRadio apps, it takes you to the non-CarPlay Pioneer interface.
 Pioneer told me it was labeled like this because the device is named AppRadio.